oasp/oasp4js/README.md

-To clone project in cmd type:
+To clone project, open command prompt and type: